Guillaume Long

-Guillaume Jean Sebastien Long (born 22 February 1977) is a former politician and academic who served as the Minister of Foreign Affairs of Ecuador and Human Mobility, in the government of Rafael Correa.
+Guillaume Long (born 22 February 1977) is a French-born Ecuadorian academic and former politician who served as the Minister of Foreign Affairs of Ecuador and Human Mobility, in the government of Rafael Correa.
 He was previously the Minister of Culture and Heritage, and Minister of Knowledge and Human Talent.
-Long later became Ecuador's Permanent Representative to the United Nations in Geneva, before resigning in January 2018 over strong disagreements with President Moreno.
-Since 2019, Long has been working for the Washington DC–based Center for Economic and Policy Research.
+Long was also Ecuador's Permanent Representative to the United Nations in Geneva, before resigning in January 2018 over strong disagreements with President Lenín Moreno.
+Since 2019, Long has been working for the Washington, D.C.–based Center for Economic and Policy Research.
+Since 2025, he is the Senior Diplomatic Advisor to The Hague Group, a coalition of states committed to upholding international law in Palestine.

 Early life and education

-Long was born in Créteil, a suburb of Paris, France, in 1977, to a French mother and a British father and grew up in the suburb of Sucy-en-Brie.
-He completed his studies at the University of London, where he earned a PhD at the Institute for the Study of the Americas, a Masters in Political Science and a Bachelor in History at the School of Oriental and African Studies.
-Long first went to Latin America at the age of 18 and spent some extended time traveling in Central America before arriving in Ecuador in 1996.
+Long was born in Créteil, a suburb of Paris, France, in 1977, and grew up in the suburb of Sucy-en-Brie.
+After some extended time in Latin America, Long completed his studies at the University of London, where he earned a PhD at the Institute for the Study of the Americas, a Masters in Political Science and a Bachelor in History at the School of Oriental and African Studies.